vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_campaigns.rst

 service, or when advertising an upcoming event or product release.

-The most effective social marketing campaigns typically involve multiple channels to maximize content distribution, and Odoo's *Social Marketing* application acts as a singular control center to monitor, plan, post, track, and analyze all of the various content and content channels within a single dashboard.
+The most effective social marketing campaigns typically involve multiple channels to maximize content distribution, and Leansoft's *Social Marketing* application acts as a singular control center to monitor, plan, post, track, and analyze all of the various content and content channels within a single dashboard.